Hufffman/juliet-test-suite-c/README.md

 ## Process the datasets that require input

 It is consistent with [test script of FloatZone](https://github.com/vusec/instrumentation-infra/blob/5bfbf68e0cfe46cf9600a0bcf4fa7a4a2fd80e48/infra/targets/juliet.py).
 For general input, `11` is uniformly passed in by reading the file.
-For underflow reading and writing (CWE124, CWE127) Pass in `-1` uniformly by reading files
+For underflow reading and writing (CWE124, CWE127) Pass in `-1` uniformly by reading files.

 ``` bash
 if [ "$CWDID" = "124" ] || [ "$CWDID" = "127" ]